liralgazi/chat-app/README.md

 ```

 ## Usage
-Once the development server is running, open your browser and navigate to the specified URL (usually http://localhost:3000) to access the Chat App frontend.
+Once the development server is running, open your browser and navigate to the specified URL (http://localhost:5173) to access the Chat App frontend.
 Ensure that the backend server is also running to enable full functionality.

 ## Dependencies
 - [React: JavaScript library for building user interfaces]